 How can we manage those emotions that come to the surface?

 Some students have asked me how to do to never feel anger again, or sadness or frustration.
-They had created a core belief and negative judgement over those emotions.
-All emotions have a purpose and it is our mission to learn to manage them with acceptance, compassion and intention.
+They had created a core belief and negative judgment about those emotions.
+All emotions have a purpose and it is our mission to learn to manage them with acceptance, compassion, and intention.

 There are no negative emotions, they are just “emotions”.